-A The York Region permit review staff compensation account and Metrolinx environmental assessment review projects have lower than anticipated expenditures as a result of staff gapping.
-Once these are taken into consideration, the variance is (\$328) and -8% which is within the acceptable threshold. В The Claremont and Albion Hills Field centre expenditures are lower than anticipated as a result of staff gapping.
+Α The York Region permit review staff compensation account and Metrolinx environmental assessment review projects have lower than anticipated expenditures as a result of staff gapping.
+Once these are taken into consideration, the variance is (\$328 and -8% which is within the acceptable threshold. В The Claremont and Albion Hills Field centre expenditures are lower than anticipated as a result of staff gapping.
 Once these are taken into consideration, the variance is (\$446) and -8% which is within the acceptable threshold. С The lower than anticipated recoveries are due to timing, as there were delays in the execution of capital projects.
 Once this is taken into consideration, the variance is (\$1) and 0% which is within the acceptable threshold.

-OPERATING REPORTABLE VARIANCE NOTES - REVENUES (Figures in 000's)

-D Revenue is lower than anticipated due to a limited number of high value permit applications throughout 2019.
+RATING REP ORTABLE VARIANCE NOTES - REVENUES (Figures in 000's) RATING REP ORTABLE VARIANCE NOTES - REVENUES (Figures in 000's) Revenue is lower than anticipated due to a limited number of high value permit applications throughout 2019.
+Once this is , Revenue is lower than anticipated due to a limited number of high value permit applications throughout 2019.
+Once this is Revenue is lower than anticipated due to a limited number of high value permit applications throughout 2019.
 Once this is taken into consideration, the variance is \$7 and 0% which is within the acceptable threshold.
-E The lower than anticipated revenues are as a result of both reduced bookings at Kortright from school board job action in Q4, and staff gapping which resulted in fewer funding applications for education programming support.
-Once this is taken into consideration, the variance is (\$411) and -8% which is within the acceptable threshold.
-F This variance is reflective of the 2018 and 2019 NEER rebate which was received in 2019.
-Once this is taken into account, the variance is \$0 and 0% which is within the acceptable threshold.
+Revenue is lower than anticipated due to a limited number of high value permit applications throughout 2019.
+Once this is taken into consideration, the variance is \$7 and 0% which is within the acceptable threshold.
+The lower than anticipated revenues are as a result of both reduced bookings at Kortright from school board job action in Q4, variance is \$0 and 0% which is within the acceptable threshold.